 - Sea Cliff boasts two small, sandy beaches.
 Sea Cliff Municipal Beach on the Boulevard has its own boardwalk.
 Harry Tappen Beach on Shore Road features a picnic area and a playground with swings.

 - Sea Cliff Village Museum (95 10th Avenue) chronicles the history of the village through photos from Sea Cliff's early days, a scale model of a Victorian house, and changing exhibits.

 - Memorial Park (a.k.a.
 "Hippie Park") is a grassy area perched on a bluff, with spectacular views of Long Island Sound.

-- Every year, on the first Sunday in October, the village hosts its Sea Cliff Mini-mart on Sea Cliff AVenue between Carpenter and Prospect Streets.
-The street fair features about 200 vendors annually, with food, handmade crafts and artwork for sale.
+- Every year, on the first Sunday in October, the village hosts its Sea Cliff Mini Mart on Sea Cliff Avenue between Carpenter and Prospect Streets.
+The street fair features about 200 vendors, with food, handmade crafts, and artwork for sale.

-- The Annual Holiday House Tour, the first Saturday each December, features walks through some of Sea Cliff's lovely Victorian houses. tickets are available at sherlock Homes Realty (305 Sea Cliff Avenue).
+- The Annual Holiday House Tour, the first Saturday of each December, features walks through some of Sea Cliff's lovely Victorian houses.
+Tickets are available at Sherlock Homes Realty (305 Sea Cliff Avenue).